 Some pieces of software needed by individuals or departments have a license cost that is not paid centrally by the College (although the cost is often significantly reduced).
 These licenses were usually originally funded by a department’s operational or reserve funds, or a faculty member’s grant or research fund.

-Software titles are often purchased via IS, and this is the College's proscribed practice.
+Software titles are often purchased via LITS, and this is the College's authorized practice.
 Because of the variations in licensing and new software releases, we do not proactively contact departments with lists of software, but individuals should be prepared to purchase upgrades to most software packages about every two (2) years.
 A department will often choose to fund an individual member's software needs if the software supports an operational or pedogogical need.

-Please be aware that while IS can purchase a wide variety of hardware and software, not all will be equally supported.
+Please be aware that while LITS can purchase a wide variety of hardware and software, not all will be equally supported.
 Please query if you are unsure about the support of the item(s) you have identified.
 The hardware identified on each year's standard computers list is always a safe option.

 Also note that although we warranty computers for manufacturer defect and failure, and Windows machines for accidental damage (Apple offers no such protection), any repairs needed which are not covered by the purchased warranty cannot be sponsored by LITS and are the responsibility of the department or research funds which sponsored the purchase (or alternate funds identified by the user).